ashaniray/go4git/tools/README.md

 ## TODO
 - New utility **ls-tree** to list the contents of a tree
-- New utility **expand-tree** to expand tree util
 - New utility **obj2file** to convert object (hash) has to file path.
 Example usage: cat `obj2file <hash>` | unzlib
-- New utility **init-tree** to convert a tree into a .git structure with hashes etc. Like git init.
+- New utility **tree2fs** to convert a tree into a folder structure in the file-system.